SommieOgu/MathWebsite/README.md

 The MathJax coloring keeps breaking.
 If that happens, reloading tends to fix the problem.

 **To test out the entire website**, please note you will need XAMPP. **Download the entire folder and run it.**

+# Usage, Known Limitations
+* Each summand can have AT MOST 10 variables: aBcdef^2ghh_0i is okay, but abcdefghijk (11 variables) is NOT.